-(slide-29) Although variations exist, images of Jesus have in common a number of traits which are now almost universally associated with his depiction.
+Although variations exist, images of Jesus have in common a number of traits which are now almost universally associated with his depiction.
 The shroud image not only contains all of the major traits, but the enhanced image provides much more.
 It is rich in detail commensurate with an age of scientific accuracy.
-To the artist whom the sublime mission has been entrusted to make present and reveal the face of Christ to the human person, the accurately enhanced photo-negative should be considered an essential starting point of study.
-The clarified likeness provides both a familiar as well as an authoritatively updated form consistent with a post-photographic world view of reality.
+To the artist whom the sublime mission has been entrusted to make present and reveal the face of Christ to the human person, the shroud photo-negative, particularly the accurately enhanced version, should be considered an essential starting point of study.
+The definitive likeness provides both a familiar as well as an authoritatively updated form consistent with a post-photographic world view of reality.

-(slide-30) As discussed earlier there is a limit with what can be done with the visual data without degrading the integrity of the "original" image.
+As discussed earlier there is a limit with what can be done with the visual data without degrading the integrity of the "original" image.
 It can be sharpened, it can be blurred, the contrast-brightness-saturation can be increased or decreased and the image can be inverted.
 But if anything is invented the image becomes noticeably degraded.
-By retaining the integrity of the actual visual data of the original, adhering to the rules of "enhancement" discussed earlier, the resulting image is a form of "auto self-portrait of Christ", meaning it is really the creator of it's own self with no outside influence.
-Again, enhancing the image is not the same as inventing the image.
-The shroud presents itself as itself, right down to the positioning of the head and the corresponding expression.
+By retaining the integrity of the actual visual data of the original, adhering to the rules of "enhancement" discussed earlier, the resulting image is a form of "auto self-portrait of Christ", meaning it created itself with no outside influence.
+The shroud image presents itself as itself, right down to the positioning of the head and the corresponding expression.
 Nothing can be added or taken away without degrading what the shroud image presents as self-evident.

 As the Veil of Veronica has been referred to as Christ's own "self-portrait" this "auto self-portrait of Christ" is a new "Vera Icon", a new True Image.
 Like all self-portraits, it reveals insights, both personal and profound about the inner state of its creator.
-Perhaps the shroud image, with its definitive likeness, could provide a significant challenge to artists of the future interested in the visual portrayal of Christ.
+Perhaps the shroud image, with its definitive likeness, could provide the significant challenge to artists of the future interested in the visual portrayal of Christ.